ignaciofreitas/ignaciofreitas/README.md

 # 💫 About Me:
 Hello!
 My Name is Ignacio, my friends call me Nacho.
-I am a Front-end Developer
+I am a Front-end Developer.

 Describing myself in a few words I would like to say that I am always looking for new challenges and I really enjoy working in teams and sharing knowledge and skills with other people.
 I actually find the user experience the most insteresting and creative part of the web development.
 So in order to accomplish that successfull interactivity within the user and the websites I studied Front-end Development.
 I really enjoyed studying on some online platforms and also as an independant learner on some bootcamps.

-Last but not least, I consider myself a bit perfectcionist always looking for my best performance doing my work bonding some discipline with emotional intelligence.
+Last but not least, I consider myself a bit perfectionist always looking for my best performance doing my work bonding some discipline with emotional intelligence.

 ## 🌐 Socials: